-Besides garden pests, common plant diseases that may be running rampant in your garden are equally important to understand and address.
-Here are three of the most common plant and tree diseases, plus our best tips for getting them under control.
+Besides garden pests, common plant diseases that may run rampant in your garden are equally important to understand and address.
+Here are three of the most common plant and tree diseases, plus our best tips for controlling them.

 Although it can be devastating to your garden, rust is also very easy to identify—and if you can catch it earlier rather than later, a whole lot easier to treat.
 As the name would suggest, rust appears in wet, humid gardens on leaves as small rust-colored spots.
-These spots can burst and carry infected spores onto neighboring plants as a fungus.
+As a fungus, these spots can burst and carry infected spores onto neighboring plants.

-The best treatment for rust is prevention.
-Avoid spraying water over the leaves of your plants as this can spread rust spores, and instead water at the base of the plants.
+The best rust treatment is prevention.
+Avoid spraying water over the leaves of your plants as this can spread rust spores, and instead, water at the base of the plants.
 You’ll also want to clear debris between plants to keep any fungus that’s growing on one from spreading to its neighbors.
 Good spacing and air circulation between plants can go a long way in preventing a devastating rust outbreak.

-The solution: If you find rust on your plants, you’ll need to remove and destroy the infected leaves immediately.
+The solution: If you find rust on your plants, you must remove and destroy the infected leaves immediately.
 If your garden is exceptionally wet or humid and prone to rust, consider dusting the leaves of your plants in sulfur at the beginning of the season.
 For intense outbreaks, consult your local nursery for recommendations on rust fungicide.

-Another troublesome fungus found in gardens, powdery mildew can be a hard one to get under control once it’s spread.
-The good news is that many infections really start to become problematic later in the season, just before leaves fall to the ground.
-The bad news is that this fungus can actually overwinter and affect the early growth of your plants the following spring.
+Another troublesome fungus found in gardens, powdery mildew, can be hard to control once it’s spread.
+The good news is that many infections start to become problematic later in the season, just before leaves fall to the ground.
+The bad news is that this fungus can overwinter and affect the early growth of your plants the following spring.

 This fungal disease is common enough on vulnerable species of trees (often ash, elm, maple, and fruit trees).
 However, it can be hard to identify correctly— especially since most trees and shrubs suffering from verticillium wilt will simply appear as underwatered.
 Most trees and shrubs suffering from wilt will have yellowing, curling, or wilting leaves.
 They may also have branch dieback or even result in the total death of the tree.